 In the first trimester women can usually be too nauseated, tired or moody to enjoy sex.
 Afterwards, some women even find a heightened sexual desire and libido throughout the pregnancy (yes, lucky them wink*).
 Communicate how you are feeling with your partner often; if at any point of the pregnancy you simply don’t want to have sex, explain to them why you are feeling like this so they can understand its not about them (It’s better if no feelings gets hurt)

 Also during the first trimester your breasts will feel tender and overall they can feel more sensitive.
-Those sensations sometimes can stay during the all 9 months, so if you find you love this change, take advantage of it wink*.
+Those sensations can sometimes stay throughout the whole 9 months, so if you find you love this change, take advantage of it *wink*.
 If at any point during intercourse you are feeling uncomfortable talk to your partner.
 As I mentioned before, every woman is different and intercourse may not feel that great.
 Remember there are plenty of other ways of physical intimacy you can get with your partner, including oral sex, joint masturbation and even hugs, caresses, massages and kisses are a great way to keep that bond between you two.

 When you are pregnant your body goes through a lot of changes and sex can also feel different.
 Some women find this change for the better and enjoy sex more, while for others it may be the opposite; everything will depend on the pregnancy and the woman.
 You should be aware that the increased blow flow on the pelvis could make the genitals look larger; that, in turn will cause an increased sensitivity.
 Also, some women find they are moister, so less lubrication for you wink*.
 Be aware that orgasms and nipple stimulation can cause mild contractions but they are temporary and nothing to be afraid of.